BrentGTR/Pet-Store-Swagger-Jest/README.md

 npm install supertest --save-dev

 ## How to run the tests locally
-Using the command line: npm test
+Prerequisite: Run the command npm install in the terminal Using the command line: npm test

 ## Jest-stare writes output reports to ./jest-stare/index.html